perchouli/codernitydb/docs/database_indexes.rst

 ---------------

 Quite important thing in CodernityDB are index functions.
 You can do with them anything you want they have access to database object, so they can perform operations on multiple indexes.
 If you want join like operation, you should write function.
-Then you will be abble to run that function database side when using |CodernityDB-HTTP-link|.
+Then you will be able to run that function database side when using |CodernityDB-HTTP-link|.
 The only mandatory argument for that kind of function is ``db``, the rest are function arguments.

-Writting function is easy see an example there:
+Writing function is easy see an example there:

 .. code-block:: python